 Devon County Council operates with a Cabinet, which is the key decision making body and is the part of the Council responsible for most day-to-day decisions.
 It is made up of a Leader and no more than nine other members (Cabinet Members), all appointed by the County Council from amongst its membership.
-Each of these Cabinet Members takes a lead responsibility for a particular area of work, such as Economy and Employment, Highways and Transportation, Adult social care, or Children’s Health and Wellbeing.
+Each of these Cabinet Members takes a lead responsibility for a particular area of work, such as Economy and Skills, Highways Management, Adult Social Care and Health, Children’s Services and Schools or Organisational Development and Digital Transformation.

 The current Leader is Councillor John Hart, Leader of the Conservatives.